 henceforth and for ever.

-Lord, you have warned me against hypocritical behaviour that does not reflect the new way that inspires the community of your disciples.
-How easy it is to place oneself back in the centre, to grow attached to habits, to stay still, while listening to your Word.
+Lord, you have warned me against hypocritical behavior that does not reflect the new way that inspires the community of your disciples.
+How easy it is to place oneself back in the center, to grow attached to habits and to stay still while listening to your Word.
 Yes, I too am among those who “say and do not do” and your Word makes me uncomfortable.
-The search for external signs, for approval, for titles and honours disturbs my thoughts and weakens fraternity.
-Make my intentions and behaviour as pure as were those of your mother, Mary, so as to build a community according to your feelings and with your same compassion for all.
+The search for external signs, for approval, for titles and honors disturbs my thoughts and weakens fraternity.
+Make my intentions and behavior as pure as were those of your mother, Mary, so as to build a community according to your feelings and with your same compassion for all.
 Amen